Back to the Learning Center

 By: Scott Grossman on August 5th, 2016

-Administering the estate of an individual who died with no will no spouse can be complex.
-It is important to ensure that the correct individuals receive the property of the estate in order to prevent costly litigation.
+Administering the estate of an individual who died with no will and no spouse can be complex.
+It is essential to ensure that the correct individuals inherit the estate’s property to prevent costly litigation and disputes.
 Fortunately, an experienced California estate administration attorney can guide you through this process.

 • The children of the decedent